f4exb/sdrangel/Readme.md

 <h2>Repository branches</h2>

 - master: the "production" branch
-- rtlsdrangelove: the master branch from the parent application [hexameron rtl-sdrangelove](https://github.com/hexameron/rtl-sdrangelove)
-- legacy: the modified rtl-sdrangelove before a major redeisign of the code was carried out.
+- legacy: the modified code from the parent application [hexameron rtl-sdrangelove](https://github.com/hexameron/rtl-sdrangelove) before a major redeisign of the code was carried out and sync was lost.

 <h2>Unsupported plugins</h2>